-then \gopa is $(\varepsilon,\delta)$-differentially private, i.e., $P({\hat{X}} \mid X^A) \le e^\varepsilon P({\hat{X}} \mid X^B)+\delta$. \end{theorem} Crucially, Theorem~\ref{thm:diffprivacy} holds as soon as the subgraph $G^H$ of honest users is connected.\footnote{Note that if $G^H$ is not connected, we obtain a similar but weaker result for each connected component separately ($\rndn$ is replaced by the size of the connected component).} In order to get a constant $\varepsilon$, inspecting the term $\theta$ shows that the variance $\sigma_\eta^{2}$ must be of order $1/\rndn$ regardless of the topology of $G^H$.
-This is in fact optimal as it corresponds to the amount of noise required when averaging $\rndn$ values in the trusted curator setting.
-It also matches the amount of noise required when using secure aggregation with differential privacy in the presence of colluding users, where honest users need to add $n/\rndn$ more noise to compensate for collusion \cite{Shi2011}.
-In order to match the privacy-utility trade-off of the trusted curator setting, further inspection of the equations in Theorem~\ref{thm:diffprivacy} shows that the variance $\sigma_\Delta^2$ of the pairwise noise must be large enough.
-How large it must be depends in fact on the structure of the graph $G^H$.
+In order to get a constant $\varepsilon$, inspecting the term $\thetap$ shows that the variance $\sigma_\eta^{2}$ of the independent noise must be of order $1/\rndn$.
+This is in a sense optimal as it corresponds to the amount of noise required when averaging $\rndn$ values in the trusted curator model.
+It also matches the amount of noise needed when using secure aggregation with differential privacy in the presence of colluding users, where honest users need to add $n/\rndn$ more noise to compensate for collusion \cite{Shi2011}.

+Further inspection of the conditions in Theorem~\ref{thm:diffprivacy} also shows that the variance $\sigma_\Delta^2$ of the pairwise noise must be large enough.
+How large it must be actually depends on the structure of the graph $G^H$.
 Theorem~\ref{thm:diffprivacy} describes the worst case, which is attained when every node has as few neighbors as possible while still being connected, i.e., when $G^H$ is a path.
 In this case, Theorem~\ref{thm:diffprivacy} shows that the variance $\sigma_\Delta^2$ needs to be of order $\rndn$.
-Recall that this noise cancels out, so it does not impact the utility of the final output but only has a minor effect the communication cost and the robustness to drop out, as discussed in Section~\ref{sec:gopa}.
+Recall that this noise cancels out, so it does not impact the utility of the final output.
+It only has a minor effect on the communication cost (the representation space of reals needs to be large enough to avoid overflows with high probability), and on the variance of the final result if some residual noise terms of dropout users are not rolled back (see Section~\ref{sec:gopa}).